20 Healthy Homemade Sauces, Dressings, and Dips

 Romesco adds a ton of flavor and texture to foods, and it’s not just for fish!
 It’s quite versatile – use as a pasta sauce, on sandwiches, or on grilled vegetables.
 Romesco sauce is vegan and gluten free

 This sesame ginger miso dressing is delicious on salads, grain bowls, and more.
 It’s quick and easy to prepare, and packed with nutritious ingredients like white miso, tahini, and fresh ginger.
-It’s quite versatile – add it to salads, grain bowls, or use it as a marinade.
+As a Registered Dietitian, I love to make vegetables taste amazing.
+One of the best ways to make vegetables more appealing is to add

 This quick and easy lemon tahini sauce is the perfect addition to salads, grain bowls, vegetables, and pretty much any meal.
 It takes five minutes to make and requires just a few simple ingredients.
 Keep a batch in your fridge to easily elevate your meals.
-You need just four ingredients to make this tahini sauce, and it is vegan and gluten free.
+One of my top tips as a Registered Dietitian to

 This kale pesto pasta is just a minor twist on a classic pesto recipe, bringing a little different flavor and even more vibrant green color to the dish.
 Kale packs a big nutritional punch, and adds many nutrients to a classic pesto recipe.
 This pesto recipe is vegetarian and gluten free.